profzei/Matebook-X-Pro-2018/Readme.md

 <details>
 <summary><strong>Add custom shortcuts to F7, F9 & F10 hotkeys</strong></summary>

-With the latest update and inclusion of the new SSDT-KBD.aml we are now able to reconfigure the shortcuts to custom settings.
+With the latest update and inclusion of the new `SSDT-KBD.aml` we are now able to reconfigure the shortcuts to custom settings.

 There are various freeware software tools to achive this such as Karabiner Elements application of Ukelele.app

-Personally I use the application BetterTouchTool, which is paid but incredibly useful and allows custom trackpad gestures amongst other features.
+Personally I use the application [BetterTouchTool](https://folivora.ai/) BetterTouchTool, which is paid but incredibly useful and allows custom trackpad gestures amongst other features.

 My current settings are as follows;